-Beginning in the first quarter of 2020, the outbreak of the novel strain of coronavirus ("COVID-19"), resulted in governments enacting emergency measures to combat the spread of the virus.
+Beginning in the first quarter of 2020, the outbreak of the novel strain of coronavirus ("COVID-19") resulted in governments enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused an economic slowdown and material disruption to business.
-Management has experienced a slow-down in the ability to transact business because of the self-isolating measures.
+Management has experienced a slow-down in the ability to transact business as a result of the self-isolating measures.
 Government has reacted with interventions intended to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time.
-While 55 North has not been materially impacted by COVID-19 to date, it is not possible to reliably estimate the length and severity of these developments and the impact on the financial performance and financial position of the Company in future periods.
+It is not possible to reliably estimate the length and severity of these developments and the impact on the financial performance and financial position of the Company in future periods.